Ann Arbor Civic Theatre: A Historic and Inclusive Community Theater Experience

 The Ann Arbor Civic Theatre (A2CT) stands as a cornerstone of Ann Arbor's vibrant performing arts scene, offering a welcoming space for theater enthusiasts and community members to connect and share in a rich cultural experience.
 Established in 1929, the theatre has evolved from intimate play readings in members' parlors to becoming the oldest community theater group in the area, boasting a diverse roster of performances ranging from classic dramas and comedies to musicals and original works.
 The theatre operates with a strong community focus, uniquely allowing anyone interested to participate in all aspects of production, from acting and directing to set design and technical crafts, making it an especially inclusive venue for locals and visitors alike.
 Its venue history includes a creatively repurposed roller-skating rink that was transformed into a 175-seat theater with ample rehearsal and set-building spaces, fostering an environment that supports artistic collaboration.
 Performing season runs from September through June, featuring six mainstage productions per year held primarily at downtown Ann Arbor theaters such as Lydia Mendelssohn and Arthur Miller Theatre.
 A2CT also enriches the community with smaller studio shows and a Junior Theatre program offering summer camps and workshops to nurture young talent.
 Affordably priced tickets and a variety of shows make it an attractive and accessible outing to enjoy high-quality live theater while engaging with Ann Arbor’s cultural fabric.

-Here's what people think of Ann Arbor Civic Theatre
+What people think of Ann Arbor Civic Theatre, based on reviews

 As of recent, Ann Arbor Civic Theatre holds a 4.5-star rating based on 41 reviews.